crosstyan/ar8030-go-client/docs/README.md

 # Code analysis of AR8030 client

-I don't plan to rewrite the daemon but
+I don't plan to rewrite the daemon, but
 I do need to reimplement the client.
 I can't bare C code, it's hard to read.